 - Dehydration is a frequent cause of hospitalization of older adults and one of the ten most frequent diagnoses responsible for hospitalization in the U.S.

-- It is estimated that avoidable costs of hospitalizations resulting from dehydration is $1.14 billion, annually
+It is also estimated that avoidable costs of hospitalizations resulting from dehydration is $1.14 billion, annually.

-What Steps Can Be Taken To Prevent Dehydration?
+What Steps Can Be Taken to Prevent Elderly Dehydration?

 - Offer fluids on a regular basis throughout the day.

-- Provide favorite “mocktail” concoctions (see below for some great recipes) or your senior’s favorite beverages (make sure they’re not caffeinated or alcoholic).
+- Provide favorite “mocktail” concoctions (see below for some great recipes) or your senior’s favorite beverages (make sure they’re not alcoholic or caffeinated).

 Tasty Recipes To Keep Your Elderly Loved Ones Hydrated